 While most people experience significant pain relief after spine surgery, about 15% will have ongoing pain, a condition called failed back surgery.
 If your symptoms don’t improve after surgery, the experienced team at Spine Center Atlanta can help.
 After reviewing your surgery and identifying the cause of your symptoms, they create a tailored care plan that targets the problem and eases your pain.
-To schedule an appointment, call one of the seven offices in Atlanta, Savannah, Conyers, Forest Park, Augusta, Macon, and Decatur, Georgia, or book an in-person or telemedicine appointment online today.
+To schedule an appointment, call one of the seven offices in Atlanta, Savannah, Conyers, Augusta, Macon, and Decatur, Georgia, or book an in-person or telemedicine appointment online today.

 Failed back surgery means you still have back and/or extremity pain after having surgery to repair the condition responsible for your symptoms.

 You may have failed back surgery if your pain: